kakachiUchiha/Transit-Route-Twin/README.md

 Real-Time Store
 Maintains an in-memory or Redis-based store of active predictions.
-Emits updates only when new data differs from the previous state.
+Emits updates only when new data differs from previous state.

 WebSocket Broadcaster
 Broadcasts relevant data to all subscribed WebSocket clients.